 As you start to work with more formulas in Excel, you'll find you often want to replace formulas with the values they generate.
-On common situation is that your formula has calculated a result, and you want to stop Excel from calculating a new result.
+One common situation is that your formula has calculated a result, and you want to stop Excel from calculating a new result.

 Let's take a look.

 But notice how RANDBETWEEN recalculates whenever we change anything in the worksheet.
 With each change, we get a new set of random numbers.
-In most cases, one set random numbers is plenty, so we need a way to stop Excel from calculating a new result.
+In most cases, one set of random numbers is plenty, so we need a way to stop Excel from calculating a new result.
 The simplest way is to replace the formulas in each cell with the values that have already been calculated.

-But we have a lot of formulas here, so the fastest way to replace formulas in bulk is to use paste special.
+But we have a lot of formulas here, so the fastest way to replace formulas in bulk is to use Paste Special.

 First, select all the cells that contain formulas, and copy the selection.
 Next, open the Paste Special dialog and select Values.
 When you click OK, Excel will overwrite the formulas with their values.

-If we check the cells, we can see that the formulas are gone.
+Now when we check the cells, we can see that the formulas are gone.